Sometimes conventional wisdom is wrong.

 Of course, for this to work, you need to hold on to any audio material you study and keep it on your computer or phone, so don’t delete audio just because you’re finished with it for the moment.
 Reviewing text can also be done, but I find it too boring to be meaningful, but it could be done for text I haven’t read for a very long time.

 1) The easiest way?
 Combine methods 1 through 9 with FluentU

 Admittedly, everything I’ve mentioned is a lot of work.
 It takes a lot of work to find content that’s just right for you, to digest it, and to review it on time.
 You’ll have to get very familiar with your dictionary and you’ll be spending a lot of time managing your studying, instead of actually studying.

 FluentU kills multiple birds with one stone.
 FluentU has found awesome content and gathered them by difficulty level.
 Every word has plenty of scaffolding through carefully written definitions and examples.
-Words can easily be added to your vocab, and reviewed on the go (with the FluentU app ).
+Words can easily be added to your vocab, and reviewed on the go (with the FluentU app from the iTunes or Google Play store).
 And perhaps the most mind blowing part: FluentU tells you how hard a video will be for you, based on the vocabulary that you’ve learned on the site.
 With FluentU, you can focus back on learning.

 The road to being able to understand Chinese produced for native speakers is long, but it needn’t be all that difficult if you use the right approach.
 As we have seen, instead of complaining about the lack of material suitable for you, you can take decisive action yourself and create the scaffolding you need to make the input comprehensible!